What is a Phlebotomist Required to Do?

 When someone gets their blood drawn for any reason, a lab will test it, and the patient’s doctor will give the results.
 If the blood work is completely normal, the patient’s doctor may let them know online or with a phone message.

-If the blood reveals a certain condition or something abnormal, the patient may need to come in for a visit.
+If the blood reveals a particular condition or something abnormal, the patient may need to come in for a visit.
 Unlike doctors, phlebotomists don’t see the same patients regularly.
 So, they aren’t at liberty to diagnose a patient with any blood disorder or give them their lab results.

 One of the other major responsibilities of a phlebotomist is keeping everything as clean as possible.
 When working with blood, cleanliness, and sterilization are important.
 This includes everything from using sterilized equipment to making sure the room you’re using is clean at all times.

-Cross-contamination can lead to big problems.
+Cross-contamination can lead to significant problems.
 You may lose your job, and the hospital you work for could get sued.
 Cleanliness is vital to keep things safe.
 This is for the patient’s sake, of course, but it’s also for your own.
 That’s why it’s essential to wear gloves and not touch the venipuncture site directly with your hands.

-Once you’re finished seeing a patient, you should dispose of certain equipment pieces correctly.
+Once you’re finished seeing a patient, you should dispose of specified equipment pieces correctly.
 Needles need to be placed in specific receptacles.
 Some pieces of equipment may need to be placed in a biohazard trash receptacle.